Center for the Study of Democracy (St. Mary's College of Maryland): National Public Radio

 On Maryland and Washington, D.C. public radio, the Center for the Study of Democracy is often sought out for expert commentary.

 Funding

 The Institution is both publicly and privately funded.
 It is nonprofit and under the joint operation of the Public Honors College, St. Mary's College of Maryland (a Maryland state public school) and Historic St. Mary's City Maryland (a state research, historic interpretation and educational agency).

 The organization has been funded by the National Endowment for the Humanities.
 It also has a history of gaining funding from other major granting institutions.

 Directorship

-The current director of the center is Dr. Michael J.G.
-Cain, a professor of Political Science at St. Mary's College of Maryland.
+The current director of the center is Dr. Antonio Ugues Jr., a professor of Political Science at St. Mary's College of Maryland.

 The prior director was Todd Eberly, also a professor at St. Mary's College of Maryland as well as being a noted Maryland political commentator.
 Eberly is often heard on several radio shows and is often quoted by the Washington Post, as well as writing his own columns.